DataDog/kics/documentation/rules/k8s/audit_log_path_not_set.md

 ### Description

- When using `kube-apiserver`, the `--audit-log-path` flag should be set.
+ When `kube-apiserver` appears in a container command, the `--audit-log-path` flag should be set.
+This rule detects containers running `kube-apiserver` that do not include the `--audit-log-path` flag.
+Without `--audit-log-path`, the API server will not write audit logs to a file, preventing persistent audit records and hindering incident investigation and compliance.

 ## Compliant Code Examples